grab/secret-scanner/README.md

 It does so by looking at file names, extensions, and content, attempting to match them against a list of signatures.

-The too is loosely based on <a href="https://github.com/michenriksen/gitrob">Gitrob</a>, with added support for Gitlab on top of Github.
+The tool is loosely based on <a href="https://github.com/michenriksen/gitrob">Gitrob</a>, with added support for Gitlab and Bitbucket on top of Github.

 For more information: https://wiki.grab.com/display/IS/Code+secrets+scanner

 ## Setup

-The use of this tool requires you to set VCS (Github / Gitlab / Bitbucket) API base URL and tokens in your environment.
+The use of this tool requires you to set various Git provider (Github / Gitlab / Bitbucket) options such as API base URL and tokens in your environment.

 You can do so by:
 ```